pat-alt/pat-alt.github.io/content/home/hero.md

 headless: true

 # Image
-hero_media: avatar.jpg
+# hero_media: avatar.jpeg

 # Order that this section appears on the page.
 weight: 20
 ---

-# Welcome to my personal website and blog.
+# Welcome to my personal website.

 ## I'm a PhD Candidate at Delft University of Technology working on the intersection of Computer Science, Finance and Economics.

-## My current research revolves around Causal Inference, Probabilistic Machine Learning and Algorithmic Recourse.
+## My current research revolves around Probabilistic Machine Learning, Algorithmic Recourse and Time Series.

 ## Through my work I hope to contribute towards building *Trustworthy Artificial Intelligence*.